 Discussed in this topic: fd.transactioncapacityremaining.

-Fd.transactioncapacityremaining can tell you how many changed sectors the transaction journal can still accommodate.
-The initial value of the fd.transactioncapacityremaining (just after fd.transactionstart) depends on two factors, whichever is smaller:
+The fd.transactioncapacityremaining read-only property can tell you how many changed sectors the transaction journal can still accommodate.
+The initial value of fd.transactioncapacityremaining (just after fd.transactionstart) depends on two factors, whichever is smaller:

-In practice, do set a mach higher journal size.
+In practice, set a much higher journal size.
 This won't increase transaction memory, but it will prolong the life of the flash IC.
 Values in the 50-100 range are recommended.

 So how many sectors may be changed during various disk operations?
 The table below provides the worst-case numbers.

 FRT * 2 + FAT * 2 + DATA = 5